” MOM’S DREAMS “

 This is the dilemma that Yancy, York and Yale had to deal with on a regular daily basis.
 The boys had pretty much grown accustomed to Mom’s shenanigans as far as her dreams were concerned.
 Regretfully it gets much harder on each of the boys beginning in their mid teens.
 The girls they dated, their part time jobs, and the cars they owned were especially susceptible to Mom’s dreams.

 Minnie was Yancy’s first semi serious heart throb.
-Yancy and Minnie meet before school and after classes to hang out in the halls at school, they talked every night on the phone, and he had taken her to Teen Town for dancing.
+Yancy and Minnie meet before school and after classes to hang out in the halls at school, they talked every night on the phone (if he could get in on the party line), and he had taken her to Teen Town for dancing.
 Minnie was a pretty little girl of Mexican ancestry with a sweet personality, beautiful brown eyes long dark hair and a cute figure.
 Minnie applied herself in school with an eye toward someday becoming a teacher.
 Minnie was just the kind of girl that Yancy thought Mom would approve of; and she did.

 “The 56 Ford Crown Victoria”

 Yancy’s car was what people referred to as a “Rust Bucket”, but in reality it was a classic in major need of lots of “TLC”, the kind of tender lovin care that only teenage boys can give their cars.
 Yancy had bought a two door 1956 Ford Crown Victoria with a V8 engine and dual exhaust.
-It was something special for any young teen.
+It was something special for any young teen back in the early 60s.

 All the boys decided that the feast de la resistance was to be the finish; Full tinted windows and a flat black paint job on a car that had high gloss billet chrome on the raised breather, all trim and handles, and fender skirts on the rear.
 It was the toughest lookin Rod in all of K.C.
 Yancy wasn’t sure that he’d like the chrome fender skirts on the rear, but he decided to go along with the rest of the class on this.
 The guys were right; it looked great.